flexxyfluxx/BTDC/README.md

 blons tower defense clone

 # How to run:
-- Download the latest JAR under the Releases tab
+- Download the latest JAR from Releases
 - Run the jar. ez.

 ## Alternatively, to build from source...